On \'{e}tale hypercohomology of henselian regular local rings with values in $p$-adic \'{e}tale Tate twists: Logarithmic Hodge-Witt sheaves

-for $i\geq n+1$. \end{prop} \begin{proof}\upshape It suffices to show the statement in the case where $X$ is the spectrum of a local ring of a normal crossing variety.
-Hence it suffices to show
+for $i\geq n+1$. \end{Proposition} \begin{proof}\upshape It suffices to show the statement in the case where $X$ is the spectrum of a local ring of a normal crossing variety.
+Moreover, the stalk of the sheaf $\mathcal{H}^{i}(\mathbb{Z}(n))$ at a point $x\in X$ is equal to